sptankard/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Check that the apps you have allowed access to your gmail account are there as you specified.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Check that the apps you have allowed access to your gmail account are there as you specified.
 We strongly recommend you do not allow access to random apps that are less secure as they can compromise your security and gather data about you.</span>
 		       </div>
 		     </div>